-I am Rafaele, a brazilian Dutch-based music composer and musician who reimagines music through my art projects and self-made technologies.
-Expanding my foundation in cello and composition, I developed Knurl: an electroacoustic instrument merging technology, electronic music, and creative programming.
+I am Rafaele Andrade, a Brazilian composer and musician based in the Netherlands.
+My work reimagines music through interdisciplinary artistic practices and self-developed technologies.
+Expanding from my background in cello and composition, I created Knurl, an electroacoustic instrument that merges electronic music, creative programming, and material experimentation.

 Music Improvisation is central to my creative process, enabling me to translate compositional thinking into live performance and to remain responsive to space, context, and audience.
 Through these interdisciplinary experiences, I invite audiences to reconsider ideas about what means to listen these days, and reflect about their identity, connectivity, and empathy in a globalized world.